Sermons

 30 April 2017

 Have you ever stopped to think about how amazing God’s creation is?
 I find the colours and variety in nature amazing.
-God could have created a world full of bland experiences but chose to have colour and beauty imbedded in his creation.
-God could have chosen one type of fish, one type of bird, one… Read more
+God could have created a world full of bland… Read more

 Eternal Life – not a scam